nicknemz/ezsploit/README.md

 # to do

--fix WeAreDevs

--update APIs

--script tabs
+-fix krnl on win 11